t404owo/t404owo-bot-discord/SELF-HOSTING.md

   "DISCORD_BOT_USERNAME": "Bot's name here",
   "GENIUS": "",
   "DISCORD_BOT_TOKEN": "",
-  "DISCORD_BOT_INVITE"the invite code to your server without discord.gg/ or discord.com/invite(like hAFdT3s)"
+  "DISCORD_BOT_INVITE":"the invite code to your server without discord.gg/ or discord.com/invite(like hAFdT3s)"
 }
 ```
 Then click the button with the lock, then click the Open raw editor and put the code in it